 People use the hashtag symbol # before a relevant keyword or phrase (no spaces) in their Tweet to categorize those Tweets and help them show more easily in Twitter Search.

 Clicking on a hashtagged word in any message shows you all other Tweets marked with that keyword.

 Hashtags can occur anywhere in the Tweet – at the beginning, middle, or end.

 Hashtagged words that become very popular are often Trending Topics.

 Example: In the Tweet below, @eddie included the hashtag #FF.
 Users created this as shorthand for "Follow Friday," a weekly tradition where users recommend people that others should follow on Twitter.
 You'll see this on Fridays.

 Public events often promote a specific hashtag to help make it easier to follow the conversation around the event.
-For example, for last year’s commencement with President Obama, our hashtag was #barnard2012.
-For the Christine Quinn event, our hashtag was #quinnatbarnard.
-And at the Women in the World conference, the official event hashtag was #wiw13.
+For example, for last May’s commencement, our hashtag was #barnard2018.
+Events and initiatives often have an official hashtag.
 If you are tweeting from an event, it’s a good idea to use the official hashtag.

 When and how often to tweet

 Tweeting regularly (at least once or twice per day, most days of the week) keeps you on people’s Twitter home screen and top of mind.
 Tweeting too frequently can be considered an annoyance, and tweeting too infrequently can make people more likely to ignore you.
 A good rule of thumb is to strike a balance between tweets that inform, engage, and converse and tweets that are self-promotional in some way.